mohsend/Magnificent-University-Projects/5-graphics_1/README.md

 $ sudo yum install freeglut-devel gcc
 ```

 DNF (Fedora):

 ```bash
 $ sudo dnf install freeglut-devel gcc
 ```

 ###### OS X

 Congratulations!
 It comes pre-installed on OS X.

-##### FreeGLUT link
+##### Compile and link to FreeGLUT

-Then we should inform GCC to link our code to the libraries:
+Then we should instruct `gcc` to link our code to the libraries:

 ###### Linux

 ```bash